mav80/Workshop-5-REST-Server/README.md

 # Workshop-5-REST-Server

 The purpose of this workshop is to write a fully functional back-end REST server for the front-end app from Workshop 4.
+For creating our API I'm usingSpring MVC and external library Jackson.

-For creating our API I will use Spring MVC and external library Jackson.
-When it's done I will connect it to the front-end app from previous project.
+User can view, add, remove and edit book from the list that is kept in the server memory and initialized upon server start.